-The Syslog Host field identifies the Syslog server that will process the Syslog messages generated by alarms that have been configured to trigger Syslog messages.
+The Syslog Host field identifies the Syslog server(s) that will process the Syslog messages generated by alarms that have been configured to trigger Syslog messages.

-You can only enter one Syslog host in this field.
+You can enter one Syslog host in this field, or you can enter multiple hosts, separating each host with a comma.

-If DNS is accessible from the SMS, you can enter the machine name of the Syslog host.
-If not, you have to enter the IP address.
+If DNS is accessible from the SMS, you can enter the machine name(s) of the Syslog host(s).
+If not, you have to enter the IP address(es).